mglaus2/startup/README.md

 [x] - done - 10% Responsive to window resizing.
 Looks great on iPad, desktop, and iPhone.
 [x] - done - 20% Application elements.
 Navigation and buttons are using bootstrap.
 [x] - done - 10% Application text content.
 Text is displaying in Helvetica font.
-[] - done - 10% Application images.
+[x] - done - 10% Application images.
 Image of a ship appears in grid cells where a ship has been sunk.